bepasty/bepasty-server/docs/source/rest.rst

     When uploading a file, chunked upload is mandatory.
 Check the MAX_BODY_SIZE for the maximum chunk size that can be sent to the server.
-The body of the post request contains the base64 encoded binary of the file to be uploaded. (required permission:
+The body of the POST request contains the Base64-encoded binary of the file to be uploaded. (required permission:
     :ref:`create <permissions>`)

 POST Request by the client:

     Post Request Body
-        Contains the base64 encoded binary of the file to be uploaded.
+        Contains the Base64-encoded binary of the file to be uploaded.

-    The following headers *can (cursive)* or **must (bold)** be delivered by every post request to the server:
+    The following headers *can (cursive)* or **must (bold)** be delivered by every POST request to the server:

     **Content-Range**
-        The content-range header follows the specification by the w3c (http://www.w3.org/Protocols/rfc2616/rfc2616-sec14.html#sec14.16).
+        The Content-Range header follows the specification by the W3C (http://www.w3.org/Protocols/rfc2616/rfc2616-sec14.html#sec14.16).
-        It has to be provided consistently and can resume a aborted file upload, together with the transaction-ID.
+        It must be provided consistently and can resume an aborted file upload, together with the Transaction-ID.

     **Transaction-ID**
-        The transaction-ID will be provided by the server after the first upload chunk.
-After that first chunk, the transaction-id has to be provided by the client, to continue uploading the file.
+        The Transaction-ID will be provided by the server after the first upload chunk.
+After that first chunk, the Transaction-ID has to be provided by the client to continue uploading the file.

     *Content-Type*
-        The content-type of the file uploaded to the server.
-If the content-type is not given, the server will guess the content-type by the filename.
-If this fails the content-type will be 'application/octet-stream'
+        The content type of the file uploaded to the server.
+If the content type is not given, the server will guess the content type by the filename.
+If this fails, the content type will be 'application/octet-stream'.

     *Content-Length*
-        The content-length is mostly ignored by the server.
+        The Content-Length is mostly ignored by the server.
 It can be used to indicate the final file size.
 If your final file size is bigger than the maximum allowed size on the server, the upload will be aborted.
-The real filesize will be calculated by the server while uploading.
+The real file size will be calculated by the server while uploading.

     *Content-Filename*